 Are you interested in applying for one of the nursing programs at Holyoke Community College?
 Do you have questions about the process, options, application, or other details?
 Please feel free to reach out to us:

-ATTEND A MONTHLY NURSING INFORMATION SESSION
+ATTEND An online INFORMATION SESSION

 FOUNDATIONS OF HEALTH (FOH) STUDENTS AT HCC

 Are you looking for a career in healthcare?
 Are you an FOH student at HCC interested in a selective health program like nursing?
 To learn more about selective and non-selective options within FOH, please click here.
 We encourage students to meet with an FOH advisor for selective program navigation, and health career pathway advising.

 FOH also offers online information sessions.
 We encourage you to attend to learn about all of your selective and non-selective options.

 Are you currently a nursing student enrolled at Holyoke Community College?
 Please feel free to reach out to your program chair with any questions: